-The Department of Foreign Affairs and Trade reserves the right to cease selection processes for Grant Opportunities under the International Relations Grants Program.
+The Department of Foreign Affairs and Trade reserves the right to cease selection processes for Grant Opportunities under the Program.

-We administer the program according to the Commonwealth Grants Rules and Guidelines (CGRGs)2.
+We administer the program according to the Commonwealth Grants Rules and Guidelines 2017 (CGRGs).

-2.1 About the Australia-ASEAN Council 2021
+2.1 About the Australia-ASEAN Council

-The Australia-ASEAN Council seeks to strengthen the Australia-ASEAN relationship in ways that enhance mutual understanding and people connections Australia-ASEAN Council | Australian Government Department of Foreign Affairs and Trade (dfat.gov.au).
+The Australia-ASEAN Council (AAC) seeks to strengthen the ASEAN-Australia relationship in ways that enhance mutual understanding and people-to-people, institutional and business connections.